-- Sidecar files are updated as pictures are edited. - Edits apply only to the sidecar files, allowing large RAW images to be processed quickly and efficiently. - Edits can be hidden and restored at any time.
-Individual adjustments can be saved separately. - Adjustments can be applied to other pictures, saving users the trouble of making the same edits over and over again. - Pictures can be exported as JPEG or TIFF files for use with software that does not support sidecar files (\(\Omega \)"Exporting Pictures", page 223).
+- Sidecar files are updated as pictures are edited. - Edits apply only to the sidecar files, allowing large RAW images and merged pixel shift images to be processed quickly and efficiently. - Edits can be hidden and restored at any time.
+Individual adjustments can be saved separately. - Adjustments can be applied to other pictures, saving users the trouble of making the same edits over and over again. - Pictures can be exported as JPEG, HEIF, or TIFF files for use with software that does not support sidecar files (2256).

-Adjustment Files
+Tip: Adjustment Files